ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The full dataset containing 23,570 in-situ cyanobacteria measurements is publicly available through the [SeaBASS data archive](https://seabass.gsfc.nasa.gov/archive/NASA_HEADQUARTERS/SGupta/CAML/CAML_2013_2021).

 Participants predicted a severity category for a given sampling point as shown in @tbl:severity_categories.
-These ranges were based on EPA guidelines (TODO: link).
+These ranges were based on EPA guidelines

+- [ ] TODO: add link to EPA guidelines

 ```{list-table} Severity categories used in the Tick Tick Bloom competition
 :label: tbl:severity_categories